crisst330/oncology-trial-information-hub-project-2/README.md

 - Verified and kept pages visually consistent using a shared teal/medical color theme and matching Bootstrap card components
 - Suggested core MongoDB Node.js driver operations including ObjectId, updateOne with $set, and deleteOne for CRUD against the researchNotes collection
 - Recommended frontend patterns covering form submission, fetch CRUD, and DOM rendering
+- Recommended a CSS hover lift effect for the homepage instruction cards using transform and transition

 #### GenAI Tool Information

 ##### Tool 1